scottish-government-design-system/designsystem.gov.scot/patterns/addresses/index.md

 ## Why we use this pattern

 An address lookup makes it easier for users to provide an address.
-Use an address lookuip when you need a user's address to deliver them your service.
+Use an address lookup when you need a user's address to deliver them your service.

 Our design is based on guidance in the [GOV.UK Design System](https://design-system.service.gov.uk/patterns/addresses/).